 To start using it, you need to install and configure a Tailwind CSS project.
 The steps for doing so are explained clearly in the documentation.
 Like Kutty, Sailboat UI uses Alpine.js by default for dynamic components, but you can use whichever frontend framework you prefer.

 To use Sailboat UI components in your project, you just need to copy, paste, and customize the code for the components you want.
-The library is great as a foundation of well-styled components, but if you need something more customized and modern-looking, then I recommend picking some other option from this list.
+The library is great as a foundation of well-styled components, but if you need something more customized and modern-looking, then I recommend picking another option from this list.

 HyperUI is a rich collection of Tailwind CSS components.
 The components are grouped into three categories — marketing, ecommerce, and application UI.
 Each component has several variations, so you can choose the best option for your use case.